 If you’re really paying attention, life can be a very odd experience.
 Especially when it comes to money.

-For example, in troubled economic times like these, front-page newspaper stories regularly quote economists expressing concern that the personal savings rate is going up.
+For example, in troubled economic times, front-page newspaper stories regularly quote economists expressing concern that the personal savings rate is going up.

 I still vividly remember reading one such story during a previous recession.
 I had to blink my eyes and reread an economist’s comment.
 Sure enough, he was deeply worried that people might start saving more.